MisterBrookT/ElementMaster/README.md

 - :raised_back_of_hand:Generate Stress-Strain Contour Plot: Generate a stress-strain contour plot by clicking the related button.

+- :hankey: Deletion of Existing Models: After the calculations are complete, you have the option to delete the existing models.
+- :robot: User Log: The software keeps a log to record user operations and actions.

-Please note that the the project is develped in Qt Creator 9.0.2.
+Please note that the the project is develped in **Qt Creator 9.0.2**.

 ## Contact